CNPF/template_doc/docs/demo/demo.rst

 .. [*] This footnote shows the next symbol in the sequence.

-..
-[4] Here's an unreferenced footnote, with a reference to a nonexistent footnote: [5]_.

 Citations
 ---------

-..
-[11] This is the citation I made, let's make this extremely long so that we can tell that it doesn't follow the normal responsive table stuff.

 ..
 [12] This citation has some ``code blocks`` in it, maybe some **bold** and
        *italics* too.
 Heck, lets put a link to a meta citation [13]_ too.